lucassphr/git_practice/readme.md

 # git_practice

 This is an example repository to showcase some git commands and functionality.
+Some changes here.

 ## Here are some commands you will use.